'Catastrophic' Dorian strikes Bahamas with full fury

 STRONGEST STORM TO HIT BAHAMAS

-The NHC said Dorian had become "the strongest hurricane in modern records for the northwestern Bahamas."

-Describing "catastrophic" conditions in the Abacos Islands, it said the storm was "heading with all its fury towards Grand Bahama," where it was expected Sunday night into Monday.

-NHC director Ken Graham on Facebook Live said the Bahamas would be under major hurricane conditions for a punishing 30 hours or more.
+NHC director Ken Graham said the Bahamas would be under major hurricane conditions for a punishing 30 hours or more - enduring roaring winds and torrential rainfall of 15 to 20 inches, even 30 inches in places.

-"That's major hurricane winds, that's storm surge of 10 and even 20 feet in some of those areas," he said.
-"That's also torrential rainfall of 15 to 20 inches, isolated 30 inches."

-In Washington, US President Donald Trump met with his emergency management chiefs and declared "this looks monstrous."
+In Washington, President Donald Trump met with his emergency management chiefs and declared "this looks monstrous."

 "We expect that much of the eastern seaboard will be ultimately impacted and some of it very, very severely," he said.